BVI Highlights

 The Indians

-Known by this name because these rock pinnacles look like an Indian bonnet located off Pelican Island.
-The area is a shallow crystal clear experience for snorkelers and divers to see not only reef fish, but ocean fish as they swim by.
-Pelicans dive-bomb the baitfish as these ocean fish chase them.
-There are large coral colorful heads and canyons from the steep pinnacles rising out of the water.
-This is very popular for SCUBA divers.
-It is a moderate dive with a nice easy profile.
+Known by this name because the rock pinnacles look like an Indian bonnet.
+Located off Pelican Island, this area is a shallow crystal clear experience for snorkelers and divers to see not only reef fish, but ocean fish.
+Pelicans dive-bomb the baitfish as the ocean fish chase them.
+There are large colorful coral heads and canyons from the steep pinnacles rising out of the water.
+This is very popular for SCUBA divers

 PETER ISLAND